PDC-support/PDC-support-web/docs/run_jobs/job_scheduling.md

 ### Example of scheduling

+Consider a couple of researchers, Anna and Björn with projects A and
-Of course both Anna and Björn would like their jobs to be run as soon as possible.
+B. Of course both Anna and Björn would like their jobs to be run as soon as possible.

-However, in the current situation, the scheduler will give priority to Björn’s job as his project (B) has not used as much of its time allocation recently as project A has used of their allocation.
+Assume now that project B has used less of its time allocation than project A. In this case, the scheduler will give priority to Björn’s job.

-The fact that Anna has not used any time herself does not make any difference as it is the total amount of time recently used by each project that is taken into consideration when deciding which job will be scheduled next.
+Even if Anna has not used any time herself, this does not make any difference as it is the total amount of time recently used by each project that is taken into consideration when deciding which job will be scheduled next.

 ## Dardel compute nodes

-Compute nodes on Dardel have 5 different flavors with different amounts of memory.
-A certain amount of the memory is reserved for the operating system and system software, therefore the amount of memory available for user software is also listed in the table below.
+Compute nodes on Dardel have five different flavors with different amounts of memory.
+A certain amount of the memory is reserved for the operating system and system software.
+Therefore the amount of memory available for user software is also listed in the table below.
 All nodes have the same dual socket processors, for a total of 128 physical cores per node.

 | Node type   |   Node count | RAM    | Partition          | Available   | Example used flag   |
 |-------------|--------------|--------|--------------------|-------------|---------------------|